erf/elite/README.md

 # elite

-tiny declarative js DOM lib in 500 bytes
+A tiny declarative JS DOM library in 480 bytes

 ## API